 There are, in general, three different types of eviction notices that you may receive if you have violated some part of your lease agreement or rental contract.
 First, there is the "Pay Rent or Quit" notice.
 This is basically what it sounds like.
 Your landlord will typically give you a set number of days to pay rent that is past due.
 Generally, you will get between three to five days in order to pay rent, or "quit" the lease and move out.

 Second, "Cure or Quit" notices are typically sent out to tenants that have violated a condition or specific term in the lease.
-For example, these notices can be sent to tenants who have pets in rental units that do not allow animals, or to tenants that smoke when there is a clear no-smoking clause in the rental contract.
 In general, a tenant will have a certain period of time in which to correct their bad behavior or leave the apartment.